aene1/StringDatabase/README.md

 -STRING-PHK_edge_list.txt: list of network new network outputs in addition to PKH network connections that have been implemented in network overview

-# How to run at command line:
+# Running the script via command line

 1. git clone https://github.com/aene1/StringDatabase

 2. python3 STRING_pipeline.script.py

+-Another option would be to download the files and run given your chosen Python environment